-- Boys & Girls Clubs of America memberships: Enjoy summer and school-year memberships at no cost at participating Boys & Girls Clubs of America.
-Ages 6-17. - Extracurricular activity fee assistance: Sign up for an extracurricular activity through a school or community program and get a reward card for up to \$50.
+- Fitness center membership fee assistance: Sign up for a membership to a fitness center and get a reward card for up to \$50.
 Reward can be requested up to 30 days after the end of the eligible year.
-Ages 5-21. - Sports and school physicals: Get one yearly sports or school physical exam at no cost with your primary care provider.
+Ages 21 and up. - Extracurricular activity fee assistance: Sign up for an extracurricular activity through a school or community program, such as Boys and Girls Clubs of America and BakerRipley, and get a reward card for up to \$50.
+Reward can be requested up to 30 days after the end of the eligible year.
+Ages 5-21. - Physical exams for school and sports programs: Get one yearly sports or school physical exam at no cost with your primary care provider.
 Must have completed a well-child checkup in the last 12 months.
-Ages 5-19. - Sports Clinics: Get active and attend a variety of sports clinics at no cost.
+Ages 5-19. - Sports clinics: Get active and attend a variety of sports clinics at no cost.
 Sports clinics include soccer, taekwondo, ballet, baseball, football, basketball, and bike safety.
 Registration on a first-come, first served basis.
 Harris county only.
 Ages 3-18.